Forest Song | A Gift From The Trees

 This collection of outdoor mindfulness activities is just a small selection from our treasure trove.
 To get useful new ideas once a month, join our free newsletter.

 Healing Forest is a project that aims to bring people and forests closer to each other through creativity and mindfulness.
-Our goal is simple.
-Helping people heal.
-Helping forest heal.
+Our goal is to create is a calmer, healthier, and kinder world.

 What does forest bathing have to do with a remedy for loneliness and low self-esteem?
 Let us go on a forest bathing trip in South Korea to find some clues.
 Through this article we hope to inspire you to bring some of these ideas into your own nature walks and forest bathing routines.